Cafe-GameDev/AudioCafe/docs/audio_panel.md

 # Audio Panel

-The `AudioPanel` is the core graphical user interface (GUI) component of the AudioCafe plugin, extending `VBoxContainer`.
+The `AudioPanel` is the core graphical user interface (GUI) component of the AudioManager plugin, extending `VBoxContainer`.
 It provides an intuitive and powerful interface directly within the Godot editor for managing audio resources.

 ## Key Responsibilities